4Lexium/KS-Signal-at-LHC/README.md

 # KS Signal at LHC

-As part of the Master's project conducted in spring-summer 2026 at the University of Oslo with the ATLAS colaboration
+As part of the Master's project conducted during spring-summer 2026 at the University of Oslo with the ATLAS colaboration

 Phenomenological modeling of HNLs in the LRSM